 The General Assembly can only appropriate moneys in the fund for emergency expenditures.
-A maximum of 1% of the adjusted revenue estimate for the fiscal year may be used to prevent a deficit in the General Fund when all of the following have occurred: (1) the balance of the General Fund of the State at the end of the fiscal year prior to the appropriation made in this paragraph was negative; and (2) the Governor has issued an official proclamation and has notified the Legislative fiscal committee and the Legislative Services Agency that the balance of the General Fund of the State into balance.
+A maximum of 1% of the adjusted revenue estimate for the fiscal year may be used to prevent a deficit in the General Fund when all of the following have occurred: (1) the balance of the General Fund of the State at the end of the fiscal year prior to the appropriation made in this paragraph was negative; and (2) the Governor has issued an official proclamation and has notified the Legislative fiscal committee and the Legislative Services Agency that the balance of the General Fund is negative and that an appropriation made pursuant to Iowa Code section 8.55 brings the General Fund of the State into balance.
 Additionally, the Executive Council may receive an amount sufficient to pay expenses authorized in 7D.29 of the Code of Iowa.